szczyglis-dev/py-gpt/docs/source/plugins.rst

    Parameters:
    * ``path`` (``str``, optional) - Optional output path.
    * ``full_page`` (``bool``, optional) - Full page when Playwright backend is active.

+``get_user_painter_image``
+   Capture the current drawing/sketch made by the user in the PyGPT **Painter** tab.
+The full logical Painter canvas is saved independently of the current Painter zoom level in the shared runtime temporary directory.
+In Agents the tool returns only the runtime path.
+Outside Agents it returns only the path when Files I/O is enabled; use ``attach_runtime_file`` with that path for native vision inspection.
+If Files I/O is unavailable outside Agents, PyGPT automatically uses the same runtime-only attachment transport as ``attach_runtime_file``.
+The image is never added to the persistent chat attachment list.
+This is separate from ``canvas_screenshot``, which captures the Canvas/web-browser viewport.

+   Parameters: none.

 ``canvas_inspect``
    Inspect the canvas/web browser DOM.
 By default returns visible interactive elements with stable data-pygpt-ref selectors, labels, text and bounding boxes.
 Use before coordinate clicking whenever possible.